██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Broadband imaging collects all visible wavelengths at once — and in a Bortle 8/9 sky, the vast majority of that signal is scattered sodium streetlight, LED glow, and atmospheric emission bouncing off every water droplet and dust particle overhead.
 The sky background overwhelms faint nebular signal within minutes.
 Traditional RGB astrophotography under these conditions is largely futile.

 Narrowband filters work differently.
-The Optolong L-Ultimate and L-Synergy I use are dual-narrowband filters that pass only two extremely precise wavelength bands: hydrogen-alpha at 656nm and oxygen-III at 501nm.
-These are the exact emission lines produced by ionised gas in deep sky nebulae.
+The Optolong L-Ultimate and L-Synergy I use are dual-narrowband filters that pass only extremely precise wavelength bands: hydrogen-alpha, oxygen-III and Sulfur II.
+These are some the exact emission lines produced by ionised gas in deep sky nebulae.
 Everything else — sodium lamps at 589nm, LED broadband, mercury vapour, skyglow — is physically blocked by the filter coating, rejected before it ever reaches the sensor.

-The result: my camera sees nebula signal against a dark background even at 2am in suburban Perth, with streetlights visible from the backyard.
+The result: my camera sees nebula signal against a dark background even with streetlights visible from the backyard.
 Integration time matters more than sky darkness when you're imaging this way.
 More hours means more signal.
-The filter solves the background.
+The filters solve the background.
 Time solves the noise.
-Under narrowband, a Bortle 8/9 suburban sky produces images indistinguishable — and sometimes superior in signal depth — to those taken from dark sites with broadband filters.
+Under narrowband, a Bortle 8/9 suburban sky can produce images sometimes indistinguishable — in signal depth — to those taken from dark sites with broadband filters.

 Light pollution is not an obstacle.
 It's just a filter problem.